rte-france/relife/docs/source/user_guides/background/reward_framework.rst

 >>> round(float(ar_star), 2)
 61.14

-61.1 against the 47.4 obtained undiscounted in :doc:`preventive_age_replacement`.
+61.1 against the 47.4 obtained undiscounted in :doc:`../lifetime_modeling/preventive_age_replacement`.

 Two ways of expressing total costs
 ----------------------------------

 The **total reward** is what has been spent since time 0, discounted back to today: a cumulative curve, growing with the horizon.
-It is obtained by solving the renewal equation of :doc:`renewal_theory`, except that a renewal now contributes its discounted cost instead of a unit count.
+It is obtained by solving the renewal equation of :doc:`../lifetime_modeling/renewal_theory`, except that a renewal now contributes its discounted cost instead of a unit count.
 With a final time and a number of points, it returns the timeline together with the values: